NavierStokesSolver

 #

 controls the configuration for the linear solver.
-It includes information maxIterations
+It includes information max_iterations

 which specifies the number of linear iteration performed in each pseudo-step.
-Typically, maxIterations
+Typically, max_iterations

 is set to 25~35 for the NS solver.
 The user might need to increase it to 50-55 if the linear residual reduction ratio after linear solver is not enough.
-The default maxIterations
+The default max_iterations

 for NS solver is 30.